A Legacy of Leadership, A Lifetime of Achievement

 - Served unprecedented 20 years of service as Mayor

-- Greatly expanded the representation and advancement of women and minorities on city commissions, in key City Hall executive positions and in the awarding of city contracts
+- Greatly expanded the representation and advancement of women, minorities and people with disabilities on city commissions, in key City Hall executive positions and in the awarding of city contracts

-- Prevailed in bringing civilian oversight and reform to the Los Angeles Police Department
+- Brought civilian oversight and reform to the Los Angeles Police Department

 - Promoted the expansion of the Los Angeles International Airport and the Los Angeles Harbor—now leaders in the world for cargo and commerce